go-gitea/gitea/docs/content/administration/backup-and-restore.en-us.md

 This ensures that application and configuration file paths in repository Git Hooks are consistent and applicable to the current installation.
 If these paths are not updated, repository `push` actions will fail.

+If you still have issues, consider running `./gitea doctor check` to inspect possible errors (or run with `--fix`).

 ### Using Docker (`restore`)

 There is also no support for a recovery command in a Docker-based gitea instance.
 The restore process contains the same steps as described in the previous section but with different paths.